Issam Ben Khémis

-Issam Ben Khémis (born 10 January 1996) is a professional footballer who plays as a midfielder for Championnat National 2 club Bordeaux.
+Issam Ben Khémis (born 10 January 1996) is a professional footballer who plays as a midfielder for Championnat National 1 club Épinal.
 Born in France, he played for the Tunisia national team.

 Club career

 On 14 May 2016, Ben Khémis made his Ligue 1 debut against Gazélec Ajaccio.

 On 15 July 2017, he featured as a trialist for English League One club Doncaster Rovers in their pre-season friendly against Tadcaster Albion, and on 3 August signed for the club on a two-year deal.

 His competitive debut was in a 2–0 victory over Hull City in the second round of the EFL Cup on 22 August 2017.
 That season, he went on to make three appearances in League 1, one in the FA Cup, and 4 in the EFL Trophy where he scored the only goal in a 1–0 win against Sunderland's Under 23 side.
 He also scored two out of two times in penalty shoot outs in that competition.

 The following season he struggled to make the squad, with two cup appearances and in the League he only made the bench, as an unused substitute once.
 He left Doncaster on 1 January 2019 after his contract was cancelled.

 In January 2019, he signed a 2.5 years contract with Stade Tunisien.

 In August 2024, Ben Khémis signed for Bordeaux.